 Any business community needs a strong voice to speak on their behalf and this is what the Chamber offers in the Manawatu.

-Vision Manawatu has enjoyed a strong working relationship with the Chamber and looks forward to continuing to work together for the benefit of local businesses.
+Vision Manawatu has enjoys a strong working relationship with the Chamber in working together for the benefit of local businesses.

 Westpac Manawatu Business Awards

 There's no doubting we are an enterprising bunch.